ViperMiniQ/qgis-layer-tree-tools/README.md

 &nbsp;
 ### NAME
 &nbsp;
 Groups layers of the same name.
-Names must match exactly.
 &nbsp;
 Options:
+  * optionally, can be case-sensitive
   * Nodes containing same substring can be grouped together
   * Groups (group names) can be ignored when grouping by name
   * Nodes can be grouped by matching regular expression